BobAubouin/Python_Anesthesia_Simulator/paper/PAS_paper.md

 # Model information

 In PAS all drugs effect are described by the well know Pharmacokinetic-Pharmacodynamic (PK-PD) model.
-PK model are used to describe the distribution of drug in the body and PD model describe the effect of the drug on a specific output.
-Our simulator includes the most famous models allong with their uncertainties with a log-normal distribution for all the parameters.
-Uncertainties can be activated in PK and PD part separatly.
+PK models are used to describe the distribution of drugs in the body and PD models describe the effect of the drug on a specific output.
+Our simulator includes the most famous models along with their uncertainties with a log-normal distribution for all the parameters.
+Uncertainties can be activated in PK and PD parts separately.

 ## Pharmacokinetic